Infield fly rule: Umpires' signals

 As the infield fly rule is a special case, umpires signal one another at the start of an at-bat to remind one another that the game situation puts the rule into effect.
 A typical signal is to touch the brim of the cap so as to show the number of outs.
-Another signal often used by high school baseball umpires is to hold their right hand out flat and either tap or hold it over the shirt pocket on the left side of their chest.

 Second base unoccupied

 The infield fly rule is not in effect if there is no runner on second base.
 Provided the batter-runner runs to first base, the greatest benefit the defense could achieve by intentionally letting the fly ball drop untouched is to force out the runner at second rather than the batter, resulting in a runner on first base either way.
 However, if the batter is significantly slower than the runner, the defense may elect to let the ball drop untouched and achieve the force play, replacing the runner at first base with the batter.

 Risks for the defense are that the uncaught ball may roll away from the fielder, and any runner on third base can try to score but has the option of remaining on his base.

 If the batter-runner gives up on the play, the defense can achieve outs at second base and first base by deliberately letting the ball drop untouched.